-A healthy diet can be a powerful force against colon disorders
+A healthy diet can help protect against colon disorders

 Colorectal cancer is one of the most serious colon diseases.
 It's the third most common cancer and the third deadliest cancer in the U.S. Risk factors for colon cancer include age (risk increases over age 50); race (blacks have the highest rates of colorectal cancer in the U.S.); family history; previous polyps; inflammatory bowel disease; smoking; and heavy alcohol use.